 In fact, these courses are primarily taught by professionals who are themselves well established in the industry.
 They see the value of training others in these competitive and exciting career fields.

 The entire college is quite large.
-Combining all the campuses and the international studies with online learning, there are almost a half million students at any given time.
+Combining all the campuses and the international studies with online learning, there are almost a half-million students at any given time.

-Founded in 1841 by a charter from Queen Victoria, Canadas Queen’s University is a public research university located in Kingston, Ontario.
+Founded in 1841 by a charter from Queen Victoria, Canada Queen’s University is a public research university located in Kingston, Ontario.

 Besides the film and TV studies, Queen’s U offers degrees and courses in medicine, arts, education, and many other fields.